enthought/traits/docs/source/traits_user_manual/defining.rst

     >>> bill.cweight = 180    # OK, cast to float(180)
     >>> bill.weight  = '180'  # Error, invalid coercion
     Traceback (most recent call last):
-      File "<stdin>", line 1, in <module>
-      File "c:\svn\ets3\traits\enthought\traits\trait_handlers.py", line 175,
-    in error value )
+        ...
     traits.trait_errors.TraitError: The 'weight' trait of a Person instance must be a float, but a value of '180' <type 'str'> was specified.
     >>> bill.cweight = '180'  # OK, cast to float('180')
     >>> print bill.cweight
     180.0